Overview

 Plans and persistence

-Earlier plans are not lost.
-Previous plans remain available in your conversation history and can be reopened in the Plan view for reference or comparison, even though only the most recent approved plan is saved to plan.md.
+Previous plans are not lost.
+Approved plans stay in the .lovable/plan/ folder, and every plan remains available in your chat history, where it can be reopened in the Plan view for reference or comparison.

 This allows you to: